knpau/LittleYoutube-PHP/README.md

 If you want to help in LittleYoutube library, please make it even better and start a pull request into it.

-Keep it simple and keep it clear.
+Don't forget to follow me ^.^)/

 ## License

-LittleYoutube is under the GPL license.
+LittleYoutube is under the MIT license.